 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 14.0000000 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.
+The figure of 9.08 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-Radius has been calculated as 1.61 times bigger than the Sun.
+Radius has been calculated as being 1.61 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,123,081.64.km.
-The star's solar mass is 2.00 times that of the Sun's.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 1.62.
+The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The star's solar mass is 1.73 times that of the Sun's.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.

 Beta Pictoris has an apparent magnitude of 3.85 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 2.42 If you used the 2007 Parallax value, you would get an absolute magnitude of 2.41.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 51.87 which gave the calculated distance to Beta Pictoris as 62.88 light years away from Earth or 19.28 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 51.44 which put Beta Pictoris at a distance of 63.41 light years or 19.44 parsecs.
+If you want that in miles, it is 42,168,373,632.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.